 Designed to give trainees basic skills that can be used in every day life or as a taster to longer term training at the Institute.
-This course is validated by ABC Awards and offers a Level 2 qualification.
+This course is validated by Skills and Education Group Awards and offers a Level 2 qualification.

 6 months part-time (12 training days)

 Designed for those wanting an access course before undertaking a longer programme, and for those who wish to move onto the BSc or Masters programme but who need to enhance their study experience in preparation for this.

 all our courses…

 …are designed to be managed alongside current occupations.

 …have a maximum of 28 training days a year.